XiyuanWu/Google_Advanced_Data_Analytics/Course7-Capstone/README.md

 ## Decision tree

 Although I had used the `plot_tree()` function to draw the tree inside the notebook, but the graphviz version is also available.
 The document is uploaded [here](./decision_tree).
-If you are interested, go to [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/), paster all the text(It should be already in there), and you should see a well-constructed decision tree.
+If you are interested, go to [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/), paster all the text, and you should see a well-constructed decision tree.

 ### Example output:
 ![](./graphviz.svg)